kxynos/embedded_hacking/frida/Frida_return_manipulation.md

 session.detach()
 ```

-Run it and you should get something silimar this:
+Run it and you should get something similar to this:
 ```bash
 $ python3 testapp.py
 [*] testFunc2 at : 0x55f2499971a0